Autocratic leadership has a time and place (as do all leadership styles), but mostly it causes under-performance

 Your challenge is to decide if the traditional Autocratic Leadership Style is serving you and your organization well.

-Are you truly optimistic when you awaken to a work day or do you feel the dread of another day of battle?
+Are you genuinely optimistic and excited when you awaken to a work day?
+Or, do you feel the dread of another day of battle?

 The choice is yours.